ongraphpythondev/opencv/README.md

 import cv2

 All packages contain Haar cascade files. cv2.data.haarcascades can be used as a shortcut to the data folder.
-For example: